shaneajeffery/shane-jeffery.com/src/content/blog/world-of-warcraft-pays-for-college.md

 ### Introducing Markee Dragon

-In search of diversifying my gaming experience beyond my warrior character, I delved into the realm of account trading and encountered Markee Dragon, a reputable platform recognized for its facilitation of transactions involving MMO accounts, in-game currency, and related services.
+In search of diversifying my gaming experience beyond my warrior main, I delved into the realm of account trading and encountered Markee Dragon, a platform recognized for its facilitation of transactions involving MMO accounts, in-game currency, and related services.
 Captivated by the prospects, I decided to list my account for potential trades or sales, resulting in a swift influx of substantial offers, some exceeding $8000 within a mere day.

 While I ultimately opted to retain possession of my account, this experience illuminated the lucrative potential of the World of Warcraft resale market, presenting an enticing opportunity for supplemental income.